Feavy/tydi/README.md

-# Dependency Injection for TypeScript
+# Simple Dependency Injection for TypeScript

 [![NPM Version](https://img.shields.io/npm/v/tydi)](https://www.npmjs.com/package/tydi)

 Use TypeScript compiler to automatically detect, instantiate and link your dependencies **at compile-time**.
-It then generates a simple source file to import.
-Nothing magic!
+It then generates a simple source file for you to import.
+Nothing magic 🙂

 Syntax is inspired from Jakarta Contexts and Dependency Injection specification.